Versioning

 , <=

-For more detailed information regarding comparing two version numbers, please refer to the earlier section
+For more detailed information about comparing two version numbers, refer to the earlier section.

 Wildcard Clause